 Kroll: 3♣ Limit Raise with Exactly Three Trumps

-Kroll is a compact way to solve an awkward major-suit-raise problem: responder has invitational values, exactly three-card support, and no desire to force to game.
+Kroll is a compact 2/1 Game Force tool for an awkward major-suit-raise problem: responder has invitational values and exactly three-card support.

 The Basic Agreement